takuti/stream-recommender/README.md

 - **iFMs-time-aware:** time-awared incremental factorization machines *(proposed)*
 - **all_MF:** run **baseline**, **iMF** and **biased-iMF** at once

+In addition, if you like to restrict number of test samples, `--limit` option is available.

 The results will be written text files under *results/*.